Synthetixio/synthetix-v3/markets/spot-market/README.md

 ## Creating Synths

-To create a new synth and a corresponding market, call `registerSynth(string memory tokenName, string memory tokenSymbol, address marketOwner)`.
+To create a new synth and a corresponding market, call `createSynth(string memory tokenName, string memory tokenSymbol, address marketOwner)`.
 This function returns a market ID, which can be used in a pool's configuration within Synthetix to provide it with liquidity.
 The `getSynth(uint128 marketId)` function returns the address of the synth deployed for the specified market.
 The `marketOwner` address has the ability to configure price feeds and fees used by the market.

 ### Configuring Prices